 During the party scene flashback, Clay chastises David Ferrie, "Always one hare-brained scheme or another."
 He is right, too.
 The real David Ferrie was famous for doing stupid things.
 He once tried to turn a water tank into a submarine, unsuccessfully.

-Shortly after the film's release, film critic Roger Ebert received a tongue-lashing from Walter Cronkite, berating him for praising "JFK".
+Shortly after the film's release, film critic Roger Ebert received a tongue-lashing from Walter Cronkite, berating him for praising this movie.
 Cronkite was adamant that there wasn't a shred of truth to the film.

 "The bigger the lie, the more people will believe it" was a Nazi quote, but this concise version did not belong to Adolf Hitler; it was spoken by Joseph Goebbels.
 Hitler had written "...in the big lie there is always a certain force of credibility...in the primitive simplicity of their (the broad masses') minds they more readily fall victims to the big lie than the small lie..." in "Mein Kampf" (Vol.I, ch.10, p.252; (c)1925).

-James Belushi makes a cameo in Director's Cut as an accomplice of JFK's murder.
-He appears in Elm Street (where the president was killed) as archive footage when Jim Garrison explains step by step the JFK's murder in the trial.
+Jim Belushi makes a cameo in the Director's Cut, as an accomplice of J.F.K.'s murder.
+He appears in Elm Street (where the President was killed) as archive footage when Jim Garrison explains step by step J.F.K.'s murder in the trial.

 The characters "Janet and Bill Williams" are based on Michael and Ruth Paine who, like in the movie, take in Marina Oswald into their home.
 Ruth Paine alerted Lee to the job at the Texas School Book Depository.